joburn5000/Shortest-Path/md files/Results.md

 The algorithm adds nodes to a priority queue that is ordered with the smallest element first, and pops off the smallest value.
 It then looks at each neighbor node and the distance to it, and if this calculated distance is smaller than the preexisting distance, replaces it.
+The Floyd-Warshall's algorithm returns a 2D vector of doubles representing the shortest distances between all pairs of cities.
+The vector is initialized with an infinite value and with zeroes on all pairs of identical cities.
+Afterwards, it looks at all pairs of cities, along with all other cities as anchors that could bypass a lack of edge between the pair in figuring out the shortest distance.
-Both this algorithm and Floyd-Warshall’s algorithm return the distance to the target node accounting for the weight of each edge (which is the distance between cities).
+Both these algorithms return the distance to the target node accounting for the weight of each edge (which is the distance between cities).
 However, when BFS finds the shortest path between 2 cities, it does not account for this.
 It simply finds the path with the least number of nodes between them, even if there are very